 June is an ideal month for road trips in Austria, with long daylight hours and most mountain passes open.
 Scenic routes connect cities, lakes, alpine valleys, and rural villages, making it easy to build flexible itineraries without long driving days.
 Early summer visibility and green landscapes make driving especially rewarding.

 Well-known routes link Vienna, Salzburg, Innsbruck, and Graz, while quieter roads through Styria and Carinthia offer a slower pace.
-Well-planned itineraries, such as a 10-Day self-drive road trip from Vienna to Salzburg, Innsbruck, Graz, and Krems an der Donau, highlight how varied landscapes can be experienced without long daily distances.
+Well-planned itineraries, such as a 10-day self-drive trip from Vienna to Salzburg, Innsbruck, Graz, and Krems an der Donau, highlight how varied landscapes can be experienced without long daily distances.

-For a more off-the-beaten-path option, the 10-day self-drive road trip from Vienna to Steyr, Villach, Leibnitz, and Graz offers a slower pace through smaller towns and wine regions.
+For a more off-the-beaten-path option, a 10-day Austria road trip from Vienna to Steyr, Villach, Leibnitz, and Graz offers a slower pace through smaller towns and wine regions.

 Regional driving conditions vary.
 Alpine roads in Tyrol and Salzburg may have lingering restrictions early in June, especially after heavy rain, while lowland routes around Vienna and the Danube Valley are typically clear and fast-moving.
 Lakeside roads in the Salzkammergut can be narrow and busy during weekends, making early starts advisable.